richafnu/Viva/Viva/engage/configure-your-viva-engage-network/viva-engage-and-office-365.md

 - Linda and John are users of the same Microsoft 365 tenant, but they're members of different networks.
 If `linda@contoso.com` tries to access Viva Engage by selecting the Viva Engage tile or by logging in at `www.Viva Engage.com`, the system prompts Linda for their Microsoft 365 credentials, and joins the `contoso.com` network.

 Similarly, `john@fabrikam.com` can access Viva Engage, sign in with Microsoft 365 credentials, and join the `fabrikam.com network`.
-If Linda or John are previous Viva Engage users, their Microsoft 365 accounts associate with their already existing Viva Engage user.
+If Linda or John is a previous Viva Engage user, their Microsoft 365 account associates with their already existing Viva Engage user.
 No new user is created.

 - Lorena is a Microsoft 365 tenant user, with multiple emails that correspond to multiple networks.
 Suppose that Lorena tries to access Viva Engage using `Lorena@contoso.com`.
 Lorena's primary email is `Lorena@contoso.com`, but they also have a proxy email `Lorena@fabrikam.com`.
 In this scenario, Lorena is prompted for their Microsoft 365 credentials, and lands on the `contoso.com` network.
 (Lorena is associated with just one of the Viva Engage networks.)